mathigon/textbooks/content/sequences/content.md

     figure
       x-video(src="https://storage.googleapis.com/mathigon-videos/pay-it-forward.mp4" poster="images/pay-it-forward.jpg" width=640 height=360 controls audio)
-      .caption Extract from "Pay It Forward" (2000), © Warner Bros.
+      .caption Extract from “Pay It Forward” (2000), © Warner Bros.
 Entertainment

 ---
 > id: pay-it-forward-1

-The essence of this idea is that, if everyone "pays it forward", a single person can affect a huge impact on the world:
+The essence of this idea is that, if everyone “pays it forward”, a single person can affect a huge impact on the world:

     figure: img(src="images/pay-it-forward.png" width=700 height=220)